 (a) Associate dean (learning and teaching)

-Associate deans (learning and teaching) are appointed by the relevant authorising officer following a due recruitment process involving a selection panel (B/4.2.2 (b) and Appendix 3 Schedule of Authorities and Delegations).
+Associate deans (learning and teaching) are appointed by the relevant authorising officer following a due recruitment process involving a selection panel (B/4.2.2 (b) and Register of Authorities and Delegations (QUT staff access only).

 The appointment of an associate dean (learning and teaching) will normally be full-time at SSG level, otherwise at associate professor or professor level, on a fixed-term appointment of three to five years (renewable).
 The associate dean (learning and teaching) will be a member of the QUT senior management development program group.

 (b) Course coordinators

 Course coordinators are appointed by the executive dean of faculty/heads of portfolio, following a due recruitment process involving a selection panel (B/4.2.5(c)).
 A separate coordinator may be appointed for each registered award course.
 Where a course is jointly offered by two or more faculties, the course coordinator is selected by agreement from the participating faculties having regard to the contributing disciplines in the course.
 Course coordinators are appointed from among the full-time senior lecturers, associate professors and professors of the faculty.
 A head of school does not normally undertake course coordination duties.

 Courses which have large numbers of students, involve multiple discipline areas (eg. multiple study areas in different schools or faculties) or are master degree courses will normally be coordinated at associate professor/professor level.
 Courses with smaller numbers, or having single discipline or professional focus, will normally be coordinated at senior lecturer level.